sjx1943/oral_app/docs/development_log.md

     *   Updated `docker-compose.yml` to include the new service and configured the API Gateway to correctly route `/ws/` traffic.
 *   **Intensive Network & Deployment Debugging:**
     *   Resolved a critical Docker build failure (`EAI_AGAIN`) caused by DNS resolution issues within the build environment.
 The problem was definitively solved by configuring a fixed DNS for the Docker daemon.
-    *   Conducted extensive end-to-end testing of the WebSocket connection, troubleshooting a series of errors including `404 Not Found`, `ETIMEDOUT`, and `Client network socket disconnected`.
+    *   Conducted extensive end-to-end testing of the WebSocket connection, troubleshooting a series of errors including `404 Not Found`, `ETIMOUT`, and `Client network socket disconnected`.
     *   Successfully identified the root causes, which involved correcting a `depends_on` startup dependency in `docker-compose.yml` and fixing a typo in the external port mapping (28843 vs. 28443).
 *   **Success & Verification:**
     *   Achieved a successful WebSocket connection from an external server to the `comms-service`, confirming the entire communication path (WSS -> Host Nginx -> API Gateway -> Comms Service) is fully functional.